Armagh's 'job done' - more of the same for Antrim

 Saffrons run into Orange roadblocks

-McEntee pointed out that the first-half stats had shown his side to have wasted 10 scoring opportunities by either kicking wides or dropping shots shot into Ethan Rafferty's hands - thereby effectively starting Armagh attacks.
+McEntee pointed out that the first-half stats had shown his side to have wasted 10 scoring opportunities by either kicking wides or dropping shots short into Ethan Rafferty's hands - thereby effectively starting Armagh attacks.

 To this observer, it appeared that a number of those first-half Antrim shots had been of the 'Hail Mary' variety, with Armagh clearly fashioning more obvious scoring opportunities but McEntee insisted his side should have been much closer than 0-10 to 0-4 in arrears at the break - particularly given their first-half wind advantage.